Lobesitdoll/mdncomp/README.md

 LINKS:
 1: https://bugs.webkit.org/show_bug.cgi?id=71270

-Data from MDN - `npm i -g mdncomp` by epistemex
 ```

-Or using the absolute path:
+or by using the absolute feature path:

     $ mdncomp api.HTMLCanvasElement.toBlob

-Or an regular expression:
+or an regular expression:

     $ mdncomp /.*html.*toblob$/

-Or an fuzzy expression:
+or as an fuzzy expression:

     $ mdncomp -z ahcb.